Medical Billing and Coding Career Information

 Are you wondering how to be a medical biller and coder?
 If you are considering medical billing and coding for your career future, it's helpful to first gain a solid understanding of the requirements.
 A post-secondary education is a must.
 However, the type of school and program you choose allows for some flexibility.

-Another option is to complete a degree in the discipline of your choice and follow it up with a medical coding and billing certificate or diploma course.
-Because most employers' educational requirements involve at least an associate degree, it may be helpful to achieve this level of education, regardless of the discipline you choose.
+Another option is to complete an associate-level degree, or higher, in business administration, health information systems, or another related area, and follow it up with a medical coding and billing certificate or diploma course.
 By following up your degree with a short-term, career-oriented medical coding and billing program, you can then add to your educational background with job-specific, hands-on training and could even have the chance to gain real-life experience through an externship, clinical, or practicum.

 What Will I Learn in a Medical Billing and Coding Program?